 Information for Multiscale Microscopy Core users

 Specimen preparation services are available for an hourly rate.
 The services we offer range from consultation to assisting the user in identifying a sample preparation strategy, to partial or full sample processing.
 Often, specimen preparation, appropriate to the imaging technique being utilized, will be undertaken by the researcher.
-Because users represent a wide range of disciplines and subspecialties, the MMC typically does not provide full specimen processing, but assists in selection of a protocol and guides the user toward a successful method, and will perform processing and/or embedding steps, as necessary.
 The determination of an effective specimen preparation method, and an exact protocol is a significant component of most microscopy investigations, and typically are refined by coordinated investigator and MMC staff efforts to optimize the results obtained.

 Prospective users must submit a Services - sample submission form to initiate microscope services, scheduling and access.
 Alternately, prospective users may submit a Training - Project Information Form to schedule a consultation and/or training.
 The training schedule will depend on the microscope to be used.
 Users may not operate the microscope independently until they have been approved by MMC staff.